Yazwh0/BitMagic.VSC/Bitmagic.VscGrammar/README.md

 VSC Syntax highlights for CSASM and BMASM files.

-Use create_extension.bat to build the extension locally.
+Use create_extension.bat to build and install the extension locally.

 You will need vsce installed.
 Instructions here: <https://www.npmjs.com/package/vsce>